Mr Velota Sung FRCS(Ed), FRCOphth, MSc(Warwick)

 Optic disc laser imaging

-Optic disc imaging is a laser scan that can measure the thickness of nerve fibre layer surrounding the optic discs.
-The latest Spectral Domain Optical Coherence Tomography (SD-OCT) can accurately measure the thickness of the nerve fibre layer in micrometers.
-The latest eye tracking technologies allow accurate scanning of the same locations as in the previous scans, which allows accurate comparison of nerve fibre layer thickness for up to 5% of changes can be detected accurately.
+Optic disc imaging is a laser scan that can measure the thickness of the nerve fibre layer surrounding the optic discs.
+The latest Spectral Domain Optical Coherence Tomography (SD-OCT) can accurately measure the thickness of the nerve fibre layer in micrometres.
+The newest eye tracking technologies allow accurate scanning of the exact locations as in the previous scans, which allows precise comparison of nerve fibre layer thickness for up to 5% of changes that can be detected accurately.

-The picture is showing an OCT scan of an optic nerve about 1 year apart demonstrating minimal changes of the nerve fibre layer thickness.
+The picture shows an OCT scan of an optic nerve about one year apart, demonstrating minimal nerve fibre layer thickness changes.

 How to contact us